 A while ago I wrote about the fabulous job our excellent new dehumidifier has been doing to keep our tin can home dry all winter while we three creatures are doing a lot of indoor exhalation.
 Its co-MVP for Airstream winter comfort is… drumroll… a Vornado space heater!
+[Update: our Vornado has since conked out and been replaced with a Lasko Digital Ceramic heater which is awesome]

 Airstreams (and I suppose most RVs) have two heating systems: an electric heat pump, and a propane furnace.
 Refilling propane bottles is a hassle and expense, while power is included in campsite rental, so we’d prefer to rely on the heat pump.
 Once outside temperatures get into the 30s, however, the heat pump just can’t keep up.
 The furnace, on the other hand, is fast and hot and can quickly warm a cold trailer, so we’ve been running it all winter.